 Management consulting specialists should be ready to formulate the right questions in order to receive the right answers on the basis of the data they have.

 Another important issue is digital transformation inside the management consulting company.
-According to Forrester: “Professional services firms must go through their own digital transformation before they can truly help their customers.
+According to Forrester: “Professional services firms must go through their digital transformation before they can truly help their customers.
 Traditional management consulting partnership models and their silo-practices are unlikely to deliver CIOs the most appropriate solutions for a digital age.
 CIOs do not need a digital strategy.
 They need the right support to survive and thrive in a digital economy”.

-Insight: from Consultants’ Insights to Innovation Inside Companies
+Insight: From Consultants’ Insights to Innovation Inside Companies

-Insight is the most desirable moment during a long consulting process, it is the moment when the quantity is finally transformed into quality.
+Insight is the most desirable moment during a long consulting process.
+It is the moment when the quantity is finally transformed into quality.
 The insight presupposes that the analysis of the data and the application of expertise is converted into valuable and radically new conclusions that help to deal with the company’s challenges more efficiently.

 More than that, insights ceased to be the privilege of management consulting companies.
 Companies tend to build separate innovation departments, internal labs, and open positions such as disruptors or chief innovation officers to stimulate the spirit of constant research and transformation.